allanmcrae/pkglint/README.md

 pkgnameindesc       : Verifies if the package name is included on package description
-redundant_makedepends: Check for redundant make dependencies rpath               : Verifies correct and secure RPATH for files. systemdlocation     : Checks for systemd files in /etc/systemd/system/
+redundant_makedepends: Check for redundant make dependencies rpath               : Verifies correct and secure RPATH for files. rubypaths           : Verifies correct usage of folders by ruby packages systemdlocation     : Checks for systemd files in /etc/systemd/system/
 ```